rust-lang/rfcs/text/0000-undisambiguated-expr-generics.md

 therefore is not helpful to seriously consider.
 Backtracking is already used for some cases in the parser.

-The other potential drawback is that other parsers for Rust's syntax would also have to implement some form of backtracking (or similar) to handle this case.
-However, backtracking is straightforward to implement in many forms (such as recursive decent) of parser and it is likely this will not cause significant problems.
+The other potential drawback is that other parsers for Rust's syntax (for example in external tools) would also have to implement some form of backtracking (or similar) to handle this case.
+However, backtracking is straightforward to implement in many forms of parser (such as recursive decent) and it is likely this will not cause significant problems.

 Although it has been suggested that using backtracking would mean Rust's grammar was no longer LL(k), requiring potentially infinite lookahead, backtracking is already present for some (uncommon) cases in the Rust parser (notably one situation involving disambiguating between comparions and generic parameters).
-Although erring towards less backtracking is desirably, the performance results suggest that the practical benefits outweigh the theoretical drawbacks in this regard.
+Although erring towards less backtracking is desirable, the performance results suggest that the practical benefits outweigh the theoretical drawbacks in this regard.